-RFID (Radio Frequency Identification) is a robust technology that is increasingly being used to identify, track and get the traceability of all kinds of items.
-The conversion and manufacturing of RFID tags aims to integrate the IC's in useful formats for printing and encoding, so that any user has a solution for your application.
+RFID (Radio Frequency Identification) technology is used to identify, track and trace all types of products.
+The conversion and manufacturing of RFID tags consists of integrating the IC circuits in useful formats for printing and encoding, so that all users have a solution to their application.

-UHF inlays offer excellent performance and memory options.
-Each product has a unique TID and an elaborate antenna design to consistently offer the same quality of reading for all tags.
-This is crucial when applying a tag in manufacturing from the beginning, to the end user, and through all the processes of storage and distribution.
+UHF tags offer excellent performance and different memory options.
+Each product has a unique TID and a carefully designed antenna to provide the same reading quality in all tags.
+The latter is very important when an RFID tag is going to be used from the manufacturing stage until the product reaches the end user, including all the storage and distribution processes.View more

-Find the RFID solution or product that meets your business needs.
+Find the RFID product or solution that meets your business needs.

-Ask us to help you find the right solution.
+Ask us to help you find the right decision.